ADVRHumanoids/nicla_vision_ros/README.md

 Distributed under the Apache-2.0 License.
 See LICENSE for more information.

 # Citation
-If you use this work or take inspiration from it, please cite:
+:raised_hands: If you use this work or take inspiration from it, please cite:
 ```bash
 @inproceedings{delbianco2024dagana,
   title={},